IshanBanerjee2003/cse15l-lab-reports/LabReport2.md

 Description:

 Without the edited code, it results in an infinite loop, and it ends up using all the memory, hence causing the OutOfMemory error.

+The bug in the following problem is the infinite loop itself.

+The symptom is the OutOfMemory error.

+The input which causes the error is a file which does not contain a '[', resulting in its index to be -1, thus causing an infinite loop.

 # CODE CHANGE 2: